Elizabeth-Yorke/SusieJunes-A/README.md

 - [Bootstrap](https://getbootstrap.com) was used as a framework for modern responsiveness and pre-built components.
 - [Google Fonts](https://fonts.google.com/) was used for the fonts.
 - [Font Awesome](https://fontawesome.com/) was used for the icons.
+- [Tiny.png](https://tinypng.com/) was used to compress images, and in some cases to convert images to .webp format.

 - This project was initially started using the IDE [Code Anywhere](https://codeanywhere.com/).
 Unfortunately there were numerous times when I couldn't access the site, or opening repositories took a long time, or the site crashed unexpectedly.
 I followed a thread of similar complaints to mine on Slack, and eventually contacted kenan_community_ci who advised me to switch to using [Gitpod](https://gitpod.io).
 I followed this advice and completed my project using Gitpod as my IDE.
 I was a bit worried there might be repercussions to switiching IDEs, as I built my project using the Codeanywhere template, but it seems to be working fine.